b-viray/b-viray.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
 title: "About"
 classes: wide
+redirect_from:
+  - /about/
+  - /about.html
 ---

-I currently hold the Craig McKibben and Sarah Merner Professorship at the [Department of Mathematics](https://math.washington.edu/) at the [University of Washington](https://www.uw.edu/) located in Seattle, Washington.
-I work in number theory and arithmetic geometry.
+I am a Craig McKibben and Sarah Merner Professor at the [Department of Mathematics](https://math.washington.edu/) at the [University of Washington](https://www.uw.edu/) located in Seattle, Washington.
+I am an arithmetic geometer broadly interested in rational and algebraic points on varieties.
+Overviews of different aspects of my research program and links to talks can be found on my [Research] page.
 Complete lists of my preprints and publications can be found on my [arXiv](https://arxiv.org/a/viray_b_1.html) page and on my [MathSciNet author page](https://mathscinet.ams.org/mathscinet/MRAuthorID/890397) (subscription required).
-Overviews of my research areas and links to talks can be found on my [Research] page.

 At the University of Washington, I organize the [Number Theory Seminar](https://math.washington.edu/events/series/number-theory-seminar).
 I am a member of the [Women in Numbers](https://womeninnumbertheory.org/) steering committee and a co-organizer and co-founder of the Roots of Unity workshop series.